Internships

 2. Use personal documents from ENVS 195A if you enrolled your freshman year

-2. Review the Internship Syllabus (below)
+2. Review the Internship Syllabus and Policies (below)

 • Summarize your internship experience